-The striker's 13th minute opener, along with Stewart Barrowclough's strike for the Magpies, gave the home side a comfortable lead before Macdonald notched his second in the final minutes.
+The striker's 13th minute opener, along with Stewart Barrowclough's strike for the Magpies, gave the home side a comfortable lead before Macdonald notched his second in the final stages of the encounter.

 The prolific centre-forward won the golden boot that season with an eye-catching 21 goals despite United only finishing in 15th place.